 They also settle under sheds, in jacuzzis and outbuildings.
 A shed is usually raised off the ground and is best for raising a family.
 If there is protection they will certainly seek it!

-How to Get Rid of Raccoons in Nashville, TN
+How to Get Rid of Animal Problems in Nashville, TN

 It’s generally a pretty good plan to get rid of your raccoons by trapping them, ideally via using an accredited trapping company.
 We are fully licensed and certified by the state.
 Don’t just head to the hardware store and start trapping raccoons with whatever you find there.